RealHypnoticOcelot/tikgen/README.md

 ## How to use:
-Install the same dependencies used with VidSplitter with the following command:
+Install the same dependencies required with the following command:

 ```python
 pip3 install -r requirements.txt